Observations in TNG: "Too Short a Season"

 No changes

-A small model of a Vulcan long range shuttle, as first seen in "Star Trek: The Motion Picture" can be seen on the table behind Admiral Jameson's desk in the guest quarters.
+A small model of a Vulcan long-range shuttle, as first seen in "Star Trek: The Motion Picture", is barely visible on the table behind Admiral Jameson's desk in the guest quarters.
 The model is seen again in the guest quarters in "Symbiosis" and in Wesley's quarters in "The Dauphin".
-Only the HD version reveals that it's actually the Vulcan long range shuttle.
+Only the HD version reveals that it's actually the Vulcan long-range shuttle.

 The glass vase was later seen again in the guest quarters in "Symbiosis".
 This shot also nicely shows the mirror alcove.